Merzasphor/MWSE/docs/source/lua/type/tes3bodyPart.rst

     The next object in parent collection's list.

 `objectFlags`_ (`number`_)
+    Read-only.
 The raw flags of the object.

 `objectType`_ (`number`_)
+    Read-only.
 The type of object.
 Maps to values in tes3.objectType.

 `owningCollection`_ (`tes3referenceList`_)
     The collection responsible for holding this object.